sahideseker/Asabeneh-30-Days-Of-JavaScript-Exercise/04-Day.md

 1. Write a program which tells the number of days in a month.

-  * Enter a month: January
+    Enter a month: January <br>
-  * January has 31 days.
+    January has 31 days.

-  * Enter a month: JANUARY
+    Enter a month: JANUARY  <br>
-  * January has 31 day
+    January has 31 day

-  * Enter a month: February
+    Enter a month: February  <br>
-  * February has 28 days.
+    February has 28 days.

-  * Enter a month: FEbruary
+    Enter a month: FEbruary  <br>
-  * February has 28 days.
+    February has 28 days.

 ```js
 // if else